-Tips for engineering freshmen/first year students:
+Tips for engineering first-year undergraduate students

 - Concentrate on adjusting to college.
 Make friends, learn how to navigate campus, how to get things done, and time management skills to balance school, work and downtime.
 Know your ASU 101, FSE 100 instructors and academic advisors.

 - Develop good study skills and doing well in your courses.
 A strong GPA creates the foundation need for more advanced coursework and your future internships and jobs.
 Did you know that ASU has FREE tutoring available?
 A lot of engineering students go to tutoring.
 Ask your academic advisor for more information.

 - Learn how to find and use resources of the university and the Ira A. Fulton Schools of Engineering—take advantage of the total Fulton experience.
 (FSE 100 and academic advisors)

 - Read emails and electronic announcements from your academic advisor, program unit, school and career center—don’t let a good opportunity pass you by.